hindutva/hindutva.github.io/main/books/vivekAnanda/volume_5/writings_prose_and_poems/412_to_the_fourth_of_july.md

 disciples in Kashmir, and as part of a domestic conspiracy for the celebration of the day — the anniversary of the American Declaration of Independence — he prepared the following poem, to be read aloud at the early breakfast.
-The poem itself fell to the keeping of Dhirâ Mâtâ.\]
+The poem itself fell to the keeping of Dhirā Mātā.\]

 Behold, the dark clouds melt away,
 That gathered thick at night, and hung